pa11y/pa11y/README.md

     -h, --help                 output usage information
     -V, --version              output the version number
     -s, --standard <name>      the accessibility standard to use: Section508, WCAG2A, WCAG2AA (default), WCAG2AAA
-    -r, --reporter <reporter>  the reporter to use: cli (default), csv, json -l, --level <level>        the level of message to fail on (exit with code 2): error, warning, notice -c, --config <path>        a JSON config file
+    -r, --reporter <reporter>  the reporter to use: cli (default), csv, html, json -l, --level <level>        the level of message to fail on (exit with code 2): error, warning, notice -c, --config <path>        a JSON config file
     -p, --port <port>          the port to run PhantomJS on